mapbox/tippecanoe/README.md

 -----------------

-Tippecanoe defines a GeoJSON extension that you can use to specify the minimum and/or maximum zoom level at which an individual feature will be included in the vector tile dataset being produced.
+Tippecanoe defines a GeoJSON extension that you can use to specify the minimum and/or maximum zoom level at which an individual feature will be included in the vector tileset being produced.
 If you have a feature like this:

 ```